Welsh people: Religion

 Forms of Christianity have dominated religious life in what is now Wales for more than 1,400 years.
 Most Welsh people of faith are affiliated with the Church in Wales or other Christian denominations such as the Presbyterian Church of Wales or Catholicism.
 Wales has a long tradition of nonconformism and Methodism.
 Some Welsh people are affiliated with either Buddhism, Hinduism, Judaism, Islam or Sikhism.
 In the 2001, around 7,000 classified themselves as following "other religions", including a reconstructed form of Druidism, which was the pre-Christian religion of Wales (not to be confused with the Druids of the Gorsedd at the National Eisteddfod of Wales).
 Approximately one third of the population, some 980,000 people, profess no religious faith whatsoever.

 The census showed that slightly fewer than 10% of the Welsh population are regular church or chapel goers (a slightly smaller proportion than in England or Scotland), although about 58% of the population see themselves as Christian in some form.
 Judaism has quite a long history in Wales, with a Jewish community recorded in Swansea from around 1730.
 In August 1911, during a period of public order and industrial disputes, Jewish shops across the South Wales coalfield were damaged by mobs.
 Since that time the Jewish population of that area, which reached a peak of 4,000–5,000 in 1913, has declined; only Cardiff has retained a sizeable Jewish population, of about 2000 in the 2001 Census.
 The largest non-Christian faith in Wales is Islam, with about 22,000 members in 2001 served by about 40 mosques, following the first mosque established in Cardiff.
 A college for training clerics has been established at Llanybydder in West Wales.
 Islam arrived in Wales in the mid 19th century, and it is thought that Cardiff's Yemeni community is Britain's oldest Muslim community, established when the city was one of the world's largest coal exporting ports.
 Hinduism and Buddhism each have about 5,000 adherents in Wales, with the rural county of Ceredigion being the centre of Welsh Buddhism.
 Govinda's temple and restaurant, run by the Hare Krishnas in Swansea, is a focal point for many Welsh Hindus.
-There are about 2,000 Sikhs in Wales, with the first purpose-built gurdwara opened in the Riverside area of Cardiff in 1989.
+There are about 2,000 Sikhs in Wales.